Bayesian games with nested information: Discussion

 \section{Discussion}

 Our study raises several extensions and open problems, which we present in this section.

 \paragraph*{Inconsistent beliefs}

-We assumed that all players share the same belief $P$ on $(\Omega,\cF)$.
-Our result holds also when beliefs are inconsistent, namely, each player $i \in \cN$ holds a different belief $P_i$ on $(\Omega,\cF)$.
-In this case, each player's payoff is defined relative to $P_i$ (rather than relative to $P$).
-The proof remains largely the same, and requires but minor adaptations.
+We assumed that all players share the same belief ${\mathbb P}$ on $\mathcal{T}$.
+Our result holds also when beliefs are inconsistent, namely, each player $i \in \cN$ holds a different belief ${\mathbb P}_i$ on $\mathcal{T}$.
+In this case, each player's payoff is defined relative to ${\mathbb P}_i$ (rather than relative to ${\mathbb P}$).
+The proof remains largely the same, requiring only minor adaptations.